-Villa Rica Workers' Compensation Lawyer
+Villa Rica Workers' Compensation Attorney

 If you get hurt on the job in Villa Rica, you may be eligible to file a claim for workers’ compensation benefits.
 These benefits can play an important role in the recovery process for you and your family.
 They can cover your medical treatment.
 If your injury results in a disability, these benefits will also replace a portion of the wages that you lose.

 Unfortunately, some employers and their insurance companies try to make it hard for workers to get the benefits they deserve.
-If you face this situation, you should seek help as soon as possible from the dedicated workers’ compensation attorneys at Sherrod & Bernard, P.C.
+If you face this situation, you should seek help as soon as possible from the dedicated workers’ comp lawyers at Sherrod & Bernard, P.C.
 We have decades of experience with helping injured workers in Villa Rica and surrounding communities in Atlanta’s western suburbs.
 We will review your case in a free consultation.
 Contact us today to get started.

 - 1 How Can a Villa Rica Workers’ Comp Lawyer Help You?